saymrwulf/openssl/notes.md

-2018-11-23T21:32:00 - Implementing approach from a new paper read last night (openssl) 2018-11-23T22:03:00 - Implementing approach from a new paper read last night (openssl) 2018-11-23T20:57:00 - Refactor for clarity, might break a few tests though (openssl)
+2018-11-23T21:32:00 - Implementing approach from a new paper read last night (openssl) 2018-11-23T22:03:00 - Implementing approach from a new paper read last night (openssl) 2018-11-23T20:57:00 - Refactor for clarity, might break a few tests though (openssl) 2019-02-22T05:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl)